pylens/Python-with-AI-ML/Python Variables, Data Types, Type Conversion, and Size Details/readme.md

 * On 64-bit machines, memory use is slightly higher.
 * Use sys.getsizeof() for actual memory usage.
 * Unlike C/C++, Python int and float do not have strict size limits.

+## Python Type Conversion – Rules and Limitations

+### 1. Implicit Type Conversion
+Python automatically converts a variable from one data type to another during operations when needed.
+It only happens between compatible types to prevent data loss.

+Usually converts from lower precision to higher precision types (e.g., int to float).
+Rules:

+int + float results in float

+int + complex results in complex

+float + complex results in complex

+Limitations:

+Cannot implicitly convert between incompatible types (e.g., str and int) May result in unintended data types if not handled carefully

+2. Explicit Type Conversion (Type Casting)
+Done manually using built-in functions such as int(), float(), str(), bool(), list(), tuple(), etc.

+Useful when converting between types that do not automatically convert

+**Common Conversions:**

+int("123") → converts numeric string to integer float("3.14") → converts string to float
+str(100) → converts number to string
+bool(0) → converts to False, non-zero numbers convert to True list("abc") → converts string to list of characters

+**Rules:**

+- The value must be in a format that the target type can interpret

+- Strings must contain only valid numeric characters when converting to int or float
+- Converting from float to int truncates the decimal part

+**Limitations:**

+- int("abc") raises ValueError because the string is not numeric
+- int(3.9) returns 3, not 4 (it truncates, not rounds)
+- float("3.14.15") raises ValueError due to invalid format
+- int(3+4j) raises TypeError because complex numbers cannot be converted to int or float
+- bool() may return False for values like 0, None, '', [], {}, even though they are not literally False

+3. Data Type Sizes and Limits (on a 64-bit system)

+- int: Arbitrary size, limited only by available memory
+- float: 64-bit (IEEE 754), approximately ±1.8 × 10³⁰⁸
+- bool: Uses 1 byte, represents True or False
+- str, list, dict, etc.: Dynamically sized, limited by system memory

+5. Key Limitations and Caveats
+- Precision loss when converting large integers to float
+- Float to int conversion discards fractional part
+- No direct conversion from complex to int or float
+- Always ensure proper format before converting from string
+- Implicit conversions can sometimes lead to unexpected data types in operations